ShenduoZhang/shenduo.icu/courses.md

   1. 80/B/3.0
   2. 79/B/3.0
 - Note Language: Chinese

-This class was notorious for its hard exams among class of 2021.
+This class was notorious for its hard exams among the class of 2021.
 But professor Wang did put a lot of efforts into it.
 I definitely could have done better.
 [OneNote](https://1drv.ms/u/s!AuAcaKqHRKbwigb__Toq9opu9Pza)

 ## Complex analysis